AFreeChameleon/multask/README.md

 * Make runtime not show hours or minutes if they don't exist
 * Have proper process clean up
 * Move from threads to async
+* Move starttime to u64 instead of u32

 # Mult